Warm and comforting blueberry corn muffins that are moist and tender, packed with blueberries, and sweetened with a touch of honey.

 The recipe calls for whole grain corn flour instead of cornmeal, because corn flour gives the muffins a softer texture.
 But, if you can't find corn flour, you can substitute corn meal, which is also delicious.

-This version is moist and tender, and packed with fresh blueberries.
-It uses whole grain corn flour instead of cornmeal, which gives the muffins a finer texture while retaining a rich corn flavor.
-Yogurt and honey contribute moisture and layers of subtly complex flavor.
+Yogurt and honey contribute moisture and make them more flavorful.
 They are delicious on their own and will keep for several days, but are especially good straight from the oven, slathered with butter and a drizzle of honey.